bmanders716/bmanders716.github.io/cookbook.md

 Plum Pudding.

-_Ingredients_--º†lb. of finely-chopped suet.
+_Ingredients_--Ï†¨b. of finely-chopped suet.
-               º†lb. of currants.
+               Ï†¨b. of currants.
-               º†lb. of raisins, stoned and chopped.
+               Ï†¨b. of raisins, stoned and chopped.
-               6†oz. of flour.
+               6‡Ø∫. of flour.
-               6†oz. of bread-crumbs.
+               6‡Ø∫. of bread-crumbs.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
-               3†oz. of sugar.
+               3‡Ø∫. of sugar.
                1 gill of milk.
                2 eggs.
-               Ω teaspoonful of baking powder.
+               Ì†¥easpoonful of baking powder.

 _Method._--Put the dry ingredients into a basin, and mix with the eggs and milk, well beaten together.